matakanobu/python-monorepo/README.md

 - Common code is packaged in the `shared` directory and referenced in each project.
 - Common code is referenced using relative paths, and it's not packaged as a wheel.
 - Development environment setup and deployment image building processes are managed using a Makefile and a Dockerfile.
 - Local package dependencies are handled without the use of scripts as much as possible.
 Instead, those processes are described in the Makefile and Dockerfile.
+- Each project has its own GitHub Actions workflow(CI) file.
+- Training ML Models in the CI/CD Pipeline.

 ## Use Cases

 This monorepo is intended to serve the following use cases:

 - Manage dependencies with Poetry.
 - Manage multiple projects in a single repository.
 - Share common code that is not dependent on a specific project.
 - Deploy each project as a Docker image.
 - Develop using a Devcontainer also.
+- Train ML Models triggered by Pull Requests.

 ## Directory Structure

 Here's a breakdown of the top-level items in our directory structure:

 - `projects`: This directory houses each individual project.
 - `shared`: This is where the common code shared across multiple projects is located.
 - `pyproject.toml`: This is the root configuration file where development tools like linters and formatters such as Flake8 and Black are specified.
 - `.github/workflows`: This directory contains the GitHub Actions workflows for each project.
 Each project has its own workflow file.

 The structure is as follows: